 Children can join or remain on a plan even if they are:

-If you have any additional questions regarding Tennessee Health Insurance You can always contact us at the number above or email us at “firstname.lastname@example.org”!
-It would be our pleasure to assist you with any of your heath insurance needs.
+If you have any additional questions regarding Tennessee Health Insurance, you can always contact us at 615-541-4257.
+It would be our pleasure to assist you with any of your health insurance needs.

 At HealthTN.com we have been serving Students and Young Adults in Middle, East and West Tennessee for the last 5 years as an extension of Continentalha.com.
 Our agents are from every corner of the state and are ready to serve your needs in Nashville, Knoxville, Chattanooga, Jackson and all surrounding areas in East, Middle and West Tennessee.
 We can have an agent connect with you and schedule an appointment at your convenience usually within 24 hours.